 Dale Murphy is my favorite baseball player of all-time.
-It all started when, as a 9-year old, my family relocated from a home in the country with only a few television channels and moved to Montevideo, Minnesota, in early 1982 just prior to the start of the baseball season.
-In town we had cable television and I was able to watch the Atlanta Braves on TBS with as much regularity as possible for a young boy who also liked to be outside playing ball or something else under the sun.
+It started as a 9-year old when my family relocated from a home in the country with only a few television channels and moved to Montevideo, Minnesota, in early 1982 just prior to the start of the baseball season.
+In town we had cable television.
+I was able to watch the Atlanta Braves on TBS with as much regularity as possible for a young boy who also liked to be outside playing ball or something else under the sun.

 That season the Braves started 13-0.
 Hooked as a fan, Dale Murphy immediately became my favorite player.
 I did not become a fan simply because he was a great player, but enjoyed reports how he didn’t smoke, abuse drugs, go out drinking and carousing women as a married man, and was a person of faith.
 He was a good role model for young Americans and I took to this as a youngster.

 I remember writing a fan letter to Murphy that season and him sending a letter back along with a signed 4×6 black and white photo.
 I still have it to this day.

 Although the Braves of the mid-to-late 1980s were not very good, they remained my favorite team and Murphy my favorite player.
 He did not have line-up protection and didn’t hit with runners on base like many stars but still managed to overcome these obstacles to be among the league leaders in home runs, RBI, and runs scored year after year.